Village at Tuscan Lakes

 All exteriors are brick or stone with an attached two or three car garage.
 Mature landscaping is standard.

-Prices begin in the mid-$200,000s.
-HOA fees are approximately $3,180 per year.
-Please verify all prices with a Realtor as they may change.
+Prices begin in the high-$200,000s.
+HOA fees are $264 per month.
+Please verify all prices with a Realtor as they will change.

 The Village's sumptuous, 12,000 square foot clubhouse is modeled after a Tuscan villa and boasts a tile roof, gardens and a small fountain.
 Inside, luxury awaits in rooms decorated with dark wood paneling, overstuffed chairs and distinctive finishes.
 The outdoor pool shimmers and has a beach entry.